ewalldo/Japan-J1-League-Data-and-Data-Analysis/README.md

 Repository to hold the data for Japan soccer championship "J1 League" and some data analysis on it

 ### Under construction ###
-Match data available: until 20th round
+Match data available: Full 2020 season
-Player data available: until 15th round
+Player data available: until 15th round of 2020 season

+TODO: Some data cleaning

 Notes to Match Report:
 Year     = League year